6 Types of Products That PMs Manage

 Mature products are the opposite of early-stage products.
 These are products that have been in production and used by customers over a longer period of time.
 It's easier for PMs to understand areas of improvement from past versions of the product, and they have more time and resources to tackle big ideas.

 Ideal PM: PMs that want to manage products used by a large user base (even millions) and have a big impact with any features delivered would enjoy working in this space.
 These PMs are also open to learning from the same people who have worked on successful versions of the product in the past and are always on the lookout for pursuing big ideas with more resources and funding.

 Interested in learning more about product management and discovering whether it's the right career for you?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.